Fluticasone furoate/umeclidinium bromide/vilanterol: Adverse effects

 The adverse effects of fluticasone furoate/umeclidinium bromide/vilanterol include those that are characteristic of its individual components.
 For example, there is a risk for anticholinergic side effects (e.g. difficulty urinating) due to umeclidinium.
 Effects on the cardiovascular system, such as increased pulse, elevated blood pressure, and abnormal heart rhythms, can occur due to vilanterol.
 Fluticasone furoate, as an inhaled corticosteroid (ICS), can cause side effects that are characteristic of corticosteroids, such as decreased bone mineral density, adrenal suppression (decreased production of corticosteroids in the body), and a weakened immune system.
 There is an elevated risk of pneumonia (a type of serious lung infection) with FF/UMEC/VI; in clinical trials, there was a 1.53-fold higher risk of pneumonia in people that received FF/UMEC/VI or FF/VI instead of UMEC/VI (which does not include fluticasone furoate, an ICS).

 Interactions

 Fluticasone furoate/umeclidinium bromide/vilanterol may have drug–drug interactions (DDIs) that are both pharmacokinetic (related to metabolism) and pharmacodynamic (related to the effect of medications) in nature.
-FF/UMEC/VI is susceptible to DDIs that would normally effect any of the individual components of the medication.
+FF/UMEC/VI is susceptible to DDIs that would normally arise from any of the individual components of the medication.